The Vermont Marble Museum:

 In the spring of 2012, after many years of operations, the current owners decided to close the Museum and sell the collection.
 The Preservation Trust stepped in, hoping to raise enough money to purchase the entire operation with the ultimate goal of keeping the collection intact and finding a new non-profit owner to run the museum in its current location in Proctor.

-As of December 31, 2012, the Preservation Trust had successfully raised $250,000 to complete Phase I of the project, taking a significant step forward on the path to saving this irreplaceable piece of our heritage.
-This phase includes the acquisition of the museum collection and displays, including the 2000+ rare glass plate negative collection, and the gift shop.
+As of December 31, 2012, the Preservation Trust had successfully raised $250,000, taking a significant step forward on the path to saving this irreplaceable piece of our heritage.
+This included the acquisition of the museum collection and displays, including the 3000+ rare glass plate negative collection, and the gift shop.

-This has been a miraculous turn-around from a little more than a month ago.
-At that time, we announced that we had not succeeded in raising the $400,000 necessary to acquire the entire museum collection (displays, gift shop and archives).
+This was a miraculous turn-around.
+A little more than a month prior, we announced that we had not succeeded in raising the $400,000 necessary to acquire the entire museum collection (displays, gift shop and archives).
 Fortunately the owners Marsha and Martin Hemm were patient, flexible, and willing to explore different solutions.
 In addition the Proctor Library, Historical Society, Selectboard, and School Board went to extraordinary lengths to attempt to raise the $150,000 to substantially fill the funding gap.
-The timing was challenging and while the $150,000 was not raised by the year-end closing, we are working to assure that the archive and stone library will be accessible to the public.
+The timing was challenging and when we were unable to reach our fundraising goal, the archives and stone library were sold to the University of Pennsylvania.
+Although we would have preferred these materials stay with the museum in Vermont, Penn has excellent archival facilities and is eager to collaborate with the museum.

 The Trust is grateful for support from the Johnson Family Foundation, Alma Gibbs Donchian Foundation, the Walter Cerf Fund at the Vermont Community Foundation, an anonymous foundation, and many generous individuals.
 We are also grateful to the owners Marsha and Martin Hemm who have been patient, flexible, and willing to explore different solutions.
 In addition the Proctor Library, Historical Society, Selectboard, and School Board have all gone to extraordinary lengths to assist our efforts.